Board of Trustees

 At present, Anne Flierman is the chair of the Supervisory Board of the Santiz Hospital in Winterswijk and Doetinchem and a member of the Supervisory Board of Cogas NV.

-Anne Flierman is the chair of the Supervisory Board of Landschap Overijssel and a memer of the Supervisory Board of Landschap NL.
+Anne Flierman is the chair of the Supervisory Board of Landschap Overijssel and a member of the Supervisory Board of Landschap NL.
 He is also the chair of the Supervisory Board of Koninklijke Visio.

-Within Nuffic's Board of Trustees he is a member of the Audit Committee.
+Within Nuffic's Board of Trustees he is Head of the Quality Committee.

 Ms Katja Mur

 Katja Mur (1971) has been a board member of the Dutch Data Protection Authority since February 2019.
 Prior to this she was Director of the Macro-Economic Issues and Labour Market Department of the Ministry of Health, Welfare and Sport (VWS).
 In that position she was involved in education and professional development in the care sector, such as innovation, international exchange and specialist training programmes.